Fulgencio Batista: Batista, Fidel Castro and the Cuban Revolution

 On July 26, 1953, just over a year after Batista's second coup, a small group of revolutionaries attacked the Moncada Barracks in Santiago.
 Government forces easily defeated the assault and jailed its leaders, while many others fled the country.
 The primary leader of the attack, Fidel Castro, was a young attorney who had run for parliament in the canceled 1952 elections.
 Although Castro was never officially nominated, he felt that Batista's coup had sidetracked what would have been a promising political career for him.
 In the wake of the Moncada assault, Batista suspended constitutional guarantees and increasingly relied on police tactics in an attempt to "frighten the population through open displays of brutality."

 Batista held an election in 1954, running as the candidate of a political coalition that included the Progressive Action Party, the Radical Union Party and the Liberal Party.
 The opposition divided into abstentionists and electoralists.
 The abstentionists favored boycotting the elections regardless of the circumstances in which they were held, whereas the electoralists sought certain rights and guarantees to participate.
 The CIA had predicted that Batista would use any means necessary to ensure he won the election.
 Batista lived up to their expectations, utilizing fraud and intimidation to secure his presidency.
 This led most of the other parties to boycott the elections.
 Former President Ramón Grau San Martín, leading the electoralist factions of the Cuban Revolutionary Party, participated through the political campaign but withdrew from the campaign days before election day, charging that his supporters had been terrorized.
 Thus Batista was elected president with the support of 45.6% of registered voters.
 Despite the boycott, Grau received the support of 6.8% of those who voted.
 The remaining voters abstained.

 By late 1955, student riots and anti-Batista demonstrations had become frequent, and unemployment became a problem as graduates entering the workforce could not find jobs.
 These were dealt with through increasing repression.
 All youth were seen as suspected revolutionaries.
 Due to its continued opposition to Batista and the large amount of revolutionary activity taking place on its campus, the University of Havana was temporarily closed on November 30, 1956 (it did not reopen until 1959 under the first revolutionary government).
 On March 13, 1957, student leader José Antonio Echeverría was killed by police outside Radio Reloj in Havana after announcing that Batista had been killed in a student attack on the Presidential Palace.
-In reality, Batista survived, and the students of the Federation of University Students (FEU) and the Directorio (DR) who led the attack were killed in the response by the military and police.
+In reality, Batista survived, and the students of the Federation of University Students (FEU) and the Directorio Revolucionario (DR) who led the attack were killed in the response by the military and police.
 Castro quickly condemned the attack, since July 26 Movement had not participated in it.